 These differ based on the relationship of the teacher and learner to the material or content.
 I see two broad skills for teachers, depending on the audience and the desired results.
-First, “draw out” of others what is already in there (and please don’t demean teaching by saying this is “merely facilitating!”)
-Then when gaps in necessary knowledge or skills lack, many teachers are also able to “put in” what lacks.
+First, “draw out ” with questions of others what is already in there (and please don’t demean teaching by saying this is “merely facilitating!”)
+Then when gaps in necessary knowledge or skills lack, many teachers are also able to “put in” what lacks by telling.
 For small groups, first “draw out,” then as necessary “put in,” or tell.
 Both are good, proper.
 Choose the style that meets the aim of your group because both yield differing results.

 1. Directive Teaching

 Preaching or podcasts are the number one example.
 Because of how I learn (“I” in S-A-V-I learning), I have learned a great deal from this style of teacher.
-The teacher prepares the lesson to be taught, and teaches the group without interaction, except a cursory interaction aimed at keeping the hearers alert.
+The teacher prepares the lesson to be taught, and teaches the group without much interaction, except a cursory interaction aimed at keeping the hearers alert.
 This may be the only way to teach when the audience is a large gathering and information transmission is crucial.

-For a highly motivated audience when time is short and a large amount of information must be passed along in a relatively short time, this is the style to choose.
+For a highly motivated audience when time is short and a large amount of information or a uniquest vision must be passed along in a relatively short time, this is the style to choose.
 Also, if the audience has a low motivation to learn, this is normally the chosen style, yet this puts a create demand on the teacher to keep it interesting and relevant.
 For instance, in order to jump-start a church, organization or a group that is lagging, a catalytic speaker is crucial.
 In this case, the teacher must be a strong orator to hold her/his audience and “put in” so people learn.
 The end result in either case focuses more on information or vision passed on.

 2. Discussion Teaching

 The teacher brings the passage or topic and a series of open-ended questions to draw out truth.
-The group actively participates in the process, thus greatly increasing learning.
+The group actively participates in the process, thus increasing learning.
 Questions guide the group to answers.
-The group grows, depending on how well-written the open-ended questions are and how skilled the teacher is in navigating the challenges of opening a group up (see “Turning Obstacles into Opportunities”).
+The group grows, depending on how well-written the open-ended questions are and how skilled the teacher is in navigating the challenges of opening a group up to discussion (see “Turning Obstacles into Opportunities” for some tips).

 This style begins on one side of the continuum from purely inductive where the teacher only asks questions.
 It ranges to my preferred style that flips learning so each prepares ahead of time.
 The teacher is actively involved in the group as one member, so adds short “bursts of teaching” at limited, appropriate times (I call this “popcorn teaching,” a short burst of energy resulting in something the group can leisurely enjoy together.)

 3. Discovery Teaching

-Each group does have a teacher, yet the group is “group-led” rather than teacher-led.
-There is however a teacher, who primarily focuses on the first act of teaching, “drawing out,” and less on “putting in.”
-The teacher keeps the group safe and guides it back on track when it moves off track, and guides the group by choosing the passage to explore.
+Each group has a teacher, yet the group is “group-led” rather than teacher-led.
+The teacher primarily focuses on the first act of teaching, “drawing out,” and less on “putting in.”
+The teacher keeps the group safe and guides it back on track when it moves off track.
+The teacher guides the group by choosing the passage to explore.
 The Bible itself is the authority, not the teacher.
 It’s this third type of discovery learning I have focused on since I believe this brings the most LifeChange.